Mareliusmoen/Chorify-PP5/README.md

     - **PyJWT**, Handles JSON Web Tokens for secure authentication.
     - **Whitenoise**, Simplifies static file management in Django applications.
     - **Git and GitHub**, Version control system used for source code management.
+    - GitHub Projects: Managed project tasks and tracked progress using boards and user stories.
     - **Heroku**, Cloud hosting service for deploying applications.
     - **VS Code**, IDE used for development.